 On August 23, 1994, United States Congress, designated December 7 of each year as National Pearl Harbor Remembrance Day.

-It is a tradition to fly the flag of the United States at half-staff until sunset in honor of dead patriots.
+It is a tradition on this day to fly the flag of the United States at half-staff until sunset in honor of dead patriots.

 My parents visited us when we lived in Hawaii and Pearl Harbor was their main interest so of course we scheduled a special tour for them.